 While a lot of people begin with residential treatment, that’s not always practical.
 Other alternatives exist for people who don’t fit the residential treatment mold.
 What do we mean by that?

 Many people seeking help do not have the means or time necessary for restrictive residential care.
 For reasons we will discuss in the next section, they need an outpatient option that allows them more flexibility.
-At any Colorado substance abuse treatment program, staff needs to do whatever is necessary to make sure clients have unfettered access to help.
+At any Colorado addiction treatment program, staff needs to do whatever is necessary to make sure clients have unfettered access to help.

 Reasons Why Outpatient Drug Rehab Might Be Necessary